 GABA is then released into the synapse where it works with the neurotransmitter–preferably the one that it was synthesized from.

-These neurotransmitter–GABA complexes slow down the spread of the signal from one neuron to another.
+These neurotransmitters–GABA complexes slow down the spread of the signal from one neuron to another.

 For example, GABA can bind to the nicotinic acetylcholine receptors found in both lower organisms and humans.